rust-lang/rust/text/0000-c-str-deref.md

 The type `std::ffi::CString` is used to prepare string data for passing as null-terminated strings to FFI functions.
 This type dereferences to a DST, `[libc::c_char]`.
-The slice type, however, is a poor choice for representing borrowed C string data, since:
+The slice type as it is, however, is a poor choice for representing borrowed C string data, since:

 1. A slice does not express the C string invariant at compile time.
    Safe interfaces wrapping FFI functions cannot take slice references as is